Skip to main content

 Export Data

-Use Export Data when the flow should create a file from the filtered results instead of updating or deleting records.
+Use Export Data when the flow should create a file from the filtered results.

 CSV is the default export format unless you change it.